alissacrane123/Module-2-Resources/lecture-notes/week-5/d1-context/context_notes.md

 Context Summary
-- context refers to the value of `this` withiini a function
+- context refers to the value of `this` within a function
 - `this` refers to where a function is invoked